philipHinch/my-foods-app/README.md

 The search page will allow you to search meals by their name.

-When you find your favourite meals you can save them to your favourites page by clicking on the heart.
+When you find your favourite meal you can save it to your favourites by clicking on the heart.

 This app is currently only for mobile devices.